locnnil/workshop/docs/reference/cli/workshop-remount.rst

 --------

-This command mounts a new source location on the host to the target directory of the specified content interface plug, qualified by the SDK name.
+This command mounts a new source location on the host to the target directory of the specified mount interface plug, qualified by the SDK name.
 Specifically, it does the following:

 - Attempts the mount operation atomically;